 Americans consume roughly 285 million pounds of honey each year.
 Honey contains enzymes, vitamins, and minerals.
-One of the most interesting bee facts we’ve learned is that honey is one of very few foods containing pinocembrin.
+One of the most interesting bee facts we’ve learned is that honey is one of the very few foods containing pinocembrin.
 This compound is an antioxidant associated with improved brain function.
 Who knew?!

 Honey isn’t the only important product that bees create!
 Propolis may help with the healing process—its effects on sores, skin infections, and certain viruses are in testing.

-How you can help the bees
+The most important honeybee facts: How you can help the bees

 In recent years, scientists have documented an increase in mass bee die-offs.
 This troubling phenomenon may be due to increased pesticide use, rising crop prices that have led farmers to replace diverse planting with monoculture farming, and varroa mite, a parasite that has proven deadly to bees.